mouoent/StealAllTheCatsApi/README.md

 - Paginated retrieval of cat images.
 - Search for cats by tags.
 - Cache cat images locally
+- Background service that periodically updates database with image data
 - API documentation via Swagger

 ## Installation and Setup